Michiel Coignet: Instrument making

-Coignet invented several instruments and corresponded with Galileo Galilei (from 1588), Gerhard Mercator, Godefroy Wendelin, Ludolph van Ceulen and Fabrizio Mordente, whom he met during the latter’s 1584 sojourn in Antwerp.
+Coignet invented several instruments and corresponded with Galileo Galilei (from 1588), Gerhard Mercator, Godefroy Wendelin, Ludolph van Ceulen and Fabrizio Mordente, whom he met during the latter's 1584 sojourn in Antwerp.
 Among other things, Coignet invented and described instruments that had a function similar to that of the proportional compass.
-During the dispute over the invention of the proportional compass in 1610, Giovanni Camillo Gloriosi attributed the invention to Coignet and not to Galileo, although the instrument is now mainly attributed to Coignet’s friend Mordente.
+During the dispute over the invention of the proportional compass in 1610, Giovanni Camillo Glorioso attributed the invention to Coignet and not to Galileo, although the instrument is now mainly attributed to Coignet's friend Mordente.
 Coignet distributed the computational functions over several bars and described the instrument in several treatises: on the flat ruler (Traité des Sinus, 1610); flat-legged proportional compasses (De regulae pantometae, 1612); and four-point proportional compasses (El uso del compas proportional, 1618).

 Navigation

 Strongly encouraged by Gillis Hooftman in 1580 Coignet published a treatise on navigation entitled Nieuwe Onderwijsinghe op de principaelste Puncten der Zeevaert ('New Instructions on the Principal Points of Navigation').
 It was published by the Antwerp publisher Hendrik Hendriksen as an appendix to the Dutch-language translation of Pedro de Medina's Arte de Navegar.
 In the appendix he pointed to the possibility of determining longitude at sea with watches on the ships.
 He also described some of his newly invented instruments such as the nautical hemisphere.
 The nautical hemisphere is an instrument with which the longitude problem could, in theory, be solved.
-In 2008 an example of this instrument, likely made in Coignet’s workshop, surfaced during an exhibition on the history of the Jesuit Seminary of Tournai.
+In 2008 an example of this instrument, likely made in Coignet's workshop, surfaced during an exhibition on the history of the Jesuit Seminary of Tournai.

 An expanded, French-language version of the 'Nieuwe Onderwijsinghe prepared by Coignet was published in 1581 by Hendrik Hendriksen under the title Instruction nouvelle des poincts plus excellents et nécessaires, touchant l'art de naviguer... nouvellement practiqué et composé en langue thioise, par Michiel Coignet,...
-Depuis reveu et augmenté par le mesme autheur…
+Depuis reveu et augmenté par le mesme autheur...